 Looking west down Pine Boulevard, past that bland, boring pile of crap Modernist apartment building that creates another dead zone, we are actually getting an exciting piece of architecture, replacing a parking lot.
 More about that tomorrow.

 Again, at the northeast corner of Euclid and Lindell Boulevard, we are not getting a design by Donato Bramante or something, but we are getting a building full of people and ground floor retail, replacing a ridiculously trashed out parking lot.
 I see this as a win.
-It’s strange to look back at the last image of this post from 2014 now.
+It’s strange to look back at this photo from May of 2008 now.

 This is such an improvement from the dead corner that was here for at least a generation.